dustinyanreal/Sentence-Transformer/README.md

     return sentence_embedding, topic_logits, sentiment_logits
 ```

+The implementation is similar to the ```encode``` function in task one, where instead of just returning the sentence embedding when I normalize it, I pass the normalized embedding into the different classification heads, ```topic_head``` and ```sentiment_head```.

+### predict Function

+The predict function provides inference on raw text.
+It tokenizes the sentence, passes it through ```forward```, applies softmax to convert logits into probabilities, and extracts the most probable class using argmax.

 ``` def predict(self, sentence) ``` is used like the function states, it predicts the outcome of a sentence topic and analyzes the sentiment of a sentence.
 ```python